 This feature-length documentary looks into the life and career of ‘Doctor Who’s longest-serving producer, John Nathan-Turner.
 This features contributions from people like Peter Davison, Colin Baker, Janet Fielding; author Richard Marson and many who knew him personally and professionally.

 It was interesting to see and hear what JNT’s life was like before he became a ‘Doctor Who’ producer.
 His early life gets touched on with where he came from, what his school life was like, his love for pantomime, and how he very soon worked in the theatre and got to work behind-the-scenes.

 We soon move to JNT working at the BBC and how he started work on ‘Doctor Who’ behind-the-scenes on ‘The Space Pirates’.
 He became a production manager and a production unit manager on many shows such as ‘The Pallisers’, ‘How Green Was My Valley’ and ‘All Creatures Great and Small’.

-JNT’s successes as a ‘Doctor Who’ producer get touched on including the 20th anniversary year with ‘The Five Doctors’.
-Sadly it goes downhill with JNT once the show’s under pressures by BBC bosses in the late 1980s.
+JNT’s successes as a ‘Doctor Who’ producer get touched on, including the 20th anniversary year with ‘The Five Doctors’.
+Sadly, it goes downhill with JNT once the show is under pressures by BBC bosses in the late 1980s.
 The post-‘Doctor Who’ part of his life is saddening and moving.
 Superb documentary!

 ‘DOCTOR WHO – SURVIVAL’